taufik-nurrohman/markdown/.dev/README.md

 My parser supports list items numbered with Latin letters and Roman numerals.
-This satisfies the HTML5 specification for the [`type` attribute of the `<ol>` element](https://html.spec.whatwg.org/multipage/grouping-content.html#attr-ol-type) but does not satisfy the CommonMark specifications.
+This satisfies the HTML5 specification for the [`type` attribute of the `<ol>` element](https://html.spec.whatwg.org/multipage/grouping-content.html#attr-ol-type) but does not satisfy the CommonMark rules.
 Instead, it “extends” them.

 <table>
   <thead>